danielantelo/sandbox-gallery-canvas-editor/README.md

-# Synthesia Editor Challenge
+# Sandbox: Gallery & Canvas Editor

 I'll be tackling this challenge in a bottom up approach, making use of storybook I will create an initial set of components for the gallery and the editor using mocked data.
 I will then compose these into pages and hook them up to use data fetched from **pisum.photos**.

 With these type of taks I like to pick new libraries to play with.
-I usually use **Chakra** for web apps and **NativeBase** for mobile apps, so to expand my horizons and because you metioned you use **materialui**, I will use it for this challenge.
+I usually use **Chakra** for web apps and **NativeBase** for mobile apps, so to expand my horizons I will use **materialui**.

-My data/content visualisation has been limited to **react-table** and **highcharts** for the past years, so using **canvas** for this challenge will be very interesting.

 ## Approach